Visiting Tigers Nest, Bhutan

 The Hike

-Inside the monastery, photography is not permitted.
+Photography inside the monastery is not permitted.
 Remove shoes before entering.
-A licensed guide must accompany you; this is enforced.
-The interiors are active religious spaces and the atmosphere is one of the quieter and more serious you’ll encounter in the region.
+A licensed guide must accompany you throughout – this is enforced, not optional.
+The interiors are quiet and serious; the atmosphere is one of the more genuinely meditative you’ll encounter in the region.

 Paro

-Paro is a small valley town with a clear, cold river, rice paddies, and the Rinpung Dzong fortress on a hill above the town (open to visitors, worth the 20-minute walk up).
-The National Museum of Bhutan, in a tower above the Dzong, has a good collection of thangka paintings and historical artefacts.
+Paro is a small valley town with a clear river, rice paddies, and the Rinpung Dzong fortress on a hill above it (open to visitors, worth the 20-minute walk up).
+The National Museum in the tower above the Dzong has a good collection of thangka paintings and historical artefacts from the pre-modern Bhutanese state.

 Where to Stay

-Spring brings cherry blossoms (March-April) and rhododendrons.
-Autumn has the clearest skies and the best mountain views.
-Summer is monsoon season; trails are passable but muddier.
+Spring brings cherry blossoms in March and April.
+Autumn has the clearest skies and best mountain views.
+Summer is monsoon season: trails remain passable but muddier and less reliable for mountain visibility.